Drug plan management – what employers are saying

 - Who they asked: The companies interviewed had varied profiles.
 A majority were privately owned (53%).
 One third had been in business for 50 years or more but 5% had operated for less than 10 years.
 Most (35%) had between 50 and 249 employees, although the next largest group by size (20%) had 1,000 or more employees.
 One percent had fewer than five employees.
 Two-thirds were non-unionized.
-They represented a wide and varied cross-section of the economy – one quarter were in the manufacturing sector but the next largest sector, professional/scientific/tech services included only 10% of the companies.
+They represented a wide and varied cross-section of the economy – one quarter was in the manufacturing sector but the next largest sector, professional/scientific/tech services included only 10% of the companies.
 Most had offered group benefits insurance to their employees for more than 10 years, with approximately 10% of the sample offering benefits for more than 50 years.
 One third (34%) said they had “always” offered group benefits to employees.

 Here are some findings related to what plan sponsors cover, how they become aware of issues, and what factors influence their benefit decisions: